Edwards-R/understanding_docs/Next thing/notes.md

 - types where the type specimen is non-existent
 - situations where the types descriptions are unclear, overlapping, or unknown

 These are all critical use cases found in aculeate hymenopteran taxonomy, where the current system's lack of ability to handle error safely is causing taxonomists to hesitate in conducting broad-scale modernisation of their taxonomy.
-The publication of 403 new species using 'minimalist revision and description' methods by [Sharkey et al in 2021](https://zookeys.pensoft.net/article/55600/) raised considerable tensions within the taxonomic community.
-As an umbrella response, Zamani et al's publication '[DNA barcodes on their own are not enough to describe a species](https://resjournals.onlinelibrary.wiley.com/doi/full/10.1111/syen.12538)' covers the critical points in regards to the Understandings system.
+The publication of 403 new species using 'minimalist revision and description' methods by [Sharkey et al. in 2021](https://zookeys.pensoft.net/article/55600/) raised considerable tensions within the taxonomic community.
+As an umbrella response, Zamani et al.'s publication '[DNA barcodes on their own are not enough to describe a species](https://resjournals.onlinelibrary.wiley.com/doi/full/10.1111/syen.12538)' covers the critical points in regards to the Understandings system.

-In summary, Sharkey et al argue that in order to deliver the description of new taxa in a reasonable timeframe, the process of discovery and decription must be sped up.
-Zamani et al respond that Sharkey's process is inappopriate for multiple reasons, of which the core salient points are the establishment of a 'parallel taxonomic system' and the idea that databasing of results is a significant bottleneck to the process of description.
+In summary, Sharkey et al. argue that in order to deliver the description of new taxa in a reasonable timeframe, the process of discovery and decription must be sped up.
+Zamani et al. respond that Sharkey's process is inappopriate for multiple reasons, of which the core salient points are the establishment of a 'parallel taxonomic system' and the idea that databasing of results is a significant bottleneck to the process of description.

 ### Notes - two ways that Understandings change